-It’s quite difficult to explain what Pilates involves in a short sentence or even just one paragraph, but I hope the explanation below helps a little!
+It’s quite difficult to explain about Pilates in a short sentence or even just one paragraph, but I hope the information below helps a little!

 Joseph Pilates referred to his method as the art of Contrology (being aware of how your body moves and where you are in space).

-Each movement is performed with mindfulness and concentration, helping you to correct movement patterns which may be putting stress on your back and joints and involves synchronizing your movement with your breath.
+Each movement is performed with mindfulness and concentration, helping you to correct movement patterns which may be putting stress on your back and joints.

-A healthy spine is one that moves in all the variations that it was meant to; extension, flexion, side flexion, rotation.
-Each movement is done with a connection to inner control.
+A healthy spine is one that moves in extension, flexion, side flexion and rotation.
+Each movement should synchronize with your breath and be performed with a subtle connection to inner control.

 If you want to find out more about Body Control Pilates and its co-founder Lynne Robinson click here.

 It is essential to learn the basic techniques of Pilates correctly for you to get the best out of your Pilates sessions.
-This is why I insist that all new clients have 1-2-1 sessions prior to coming into a class or shared studio sessions.
-This is especially important for beginners and those who have been experiencing back problems, or who have other medical conditions.
-You can read more about 1-2-1 sessions here.
+This is why I insist that all new clients have 1-2-1 sessions prior to coming into shared classes and studio sessions.
+You can read more about my 1-2-1 sessions here.

 Sessions are friendly and welcoming.
 They are 1 hour long and I encourage clients to focus on themselves and work according to their abilities.
 You will be learning to establish new movement skills using small equipment such as softballs, foam rollers, weights, and of course the larger Pilates equipment – the Reformer and Stability Chair.